waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 2) Preparing Dataset

 Waggle team provides an example dataset for cloud segmentation for users of this plugin.

+_**Any person using the Data, shall not distribute, share, publish or release the Data to any person.
+The Data will only be used in research and the user may not make copies of the data for use outside of its research responsibilities.**_

 Users can download the images through below:

 ```
 from torchvision.datasets.utils import download_and_extract_archive